mate-academy/layout_hello-world/checklist.md

 5. [CODE STYLE] - No need to provide empty value="" attribute for inputs.
 Add it only if a certain value is specified from the start, or use placeholders.

+5. [CODE STYLE] - Don't style tags, use class selector instead

-6. [FUNCTIONAL] - You need to use a label tag for each input, so that every input could be activated by clicking on the corresponding label.
+7. [FUNCTIONAL] - You need to use a label tag for each input, so that every input could be activated by clicking on the corresponding label.

-7. [TESTS] - Remember, you need to add a certain distance BETWEEN inputs and BETWEEN blocks with inputs.
+8. [TESTS] - Remember, you need to add a certain distance BETWEEN inputs and BETWEEN blocks with inputs.
 It means that, for example, the last input in the group of inputs should not have a set bottom margin.

-8. [TESTS] - Remember, any other styles besides margins, should be browser default.
+9. [TESTS] - Remember, any other styles besides margins, should be browser default.